meyeringn/floodrisk-philly/README.md

 # FloodRisk Philly

-FloodRisk Philly is a free, browser-based civic-tech tool that helps Philadelphia renters understand a FEMA flood-zone result and build a practical, disability-aware preparedness plan.
+FloodRisk Philly is a free browser-based civic-tech tool for Philadelphia renters.
+It combines an official FEMA flood-zone lookup with plain-language context and a personalized, disability-aware preparedness checklist.

 ## Live site